Luggage Glossary

 Cordura Nylon: “Cordura nylon” is a general term that may refer to any type of nylon made by the Cordura company.
 The fabric was developed during World War II and originally used in the tires of military vehicles.

 Faux Leather: Faux leather is an artificial leather alternative.
 Often more affordable than real leather, faux leather is also used in many vegan products.
-Faux leather comes in many different formulations that vary from brand to brand.
+Faux leather comes in many different formulations and colors that vary from brand to brand.

 Microfiber: Microfiber is a synthetic fiber with a variety of uses.
 1/100th the diameter of a human hair, microfiber is a versatile material that can be used as a leather alternative, in household products, and as an industrial filler.
 It can be printed, embroidered, and embossed.
 Unlike cotton or paper, it leaves virtually no residue or lint behind, making it a popular material with which to make cleaning supplies.